JeffDeCola/my-go-examples/cryptography/hashing/bcrypt-password-hashing/README.md

 ## OVERVIEW

-Storing normal text passwords is so 2000's.
-Encrypting is so 2012.
-Password Hashing is were its at.
-The password is never stored on the server.
+Teh beauty of this, your secret and personal password is never stored on the server.

+* You first set it and it's hashed at the server
+* When you use it, it's checked against that hash

 This illustration may help,